 Data maturity is beyond a tool or an application, beyond building a dashboard or a data warehouse.
 Data maturity in an organization is like developing any skill.
 Organizations have to practice it and commit to it.

-Learn more about our data strategy canvas session and how it can help you begin to develop your data strategy.
+Learn more about Baker Tilly Digital Pathfinder and how it can help you begin to develop your data strategy, regardless of where you are in your digital transformation journey.